-Brier has a total of 28.5 miles of roadway with the majority of these roadways being low-volume neighborhood streets.
+Brier has a total of 27.5 miles of roadway with the majority of these roadways being low-volume neighborhood streets.
 Increasing cross-town commute traffic is a concern of residents.
 There are no arterials within Brier.
 The highest level of street is a collector that typically connects to an arterial outside of the City.
-See Table 1 for Street Classifications Summary of Design and Planning Features

-The streets in Brier classified by Snohomish County as collectors (or Major Traffic Streets as they are classified in the City) are:
+The streets in Brier classified by Snohomish County as collectors (or Major Traffic Streets as they are classified in the City)5 are: